 In FY 05 we began having the University of South Carolina Institute for Public Service and Policy Research include us in their semi-annual state survey.
-We have now participated in seven surveys.
-Table 7.2.2 shows selected results, shown as percentage of customers responding "very satisfied" or "somewhat satisfied" for the last four surveys:
+We have now participated in nine surveys.
+In FY 10, we began having the surveys completed annually in the Fall.
+Table 7.2.2 shows selected results, shown as percentage of customers responding "very satisfied" or "somewhat satisfied" for the last five surveys: